cetic/sdn-blockchain/README.md

 This project aims to improve Openstack's Tacker auditability.
 In other words, our goal is to do a periodical check on Tacker's log files, in order to verify that there hasn't been any security breach or modification of their content.
 This whole process can also be referred to as immutabilization of secure log files

-# Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists

 # Code Organization

 ## Components